-Additional investment of £3.5million for the seasonal response plan.

-A multi agency command control centre (MACC) will be in operation until the end of September and will oversee the seasonal plan's day and evening operations, responding in real time to issues that arise when the resort experiences an increase in visitor numbers.

-An additional 75 seafront staff have been recruited to welcome people, keep the beaches clean and safe, and provide a greater security presence.
+- · Additional investment of £3.5million for the seasonal response plan - A multi-agency command control centre (MACC) will be in operation until the end of September and will oversee the seasonal plan's day and evening operations, responding in real time to issues that arise when the resort experiences an increase in visitor numbers - An additional 75 seafront staff have been recruited to welcome people, keep the beaches clean and safe, and provide a greater security presence.

-In readiness for high traffic volumes the council is putting in place increased traffic management officers at key locations and car parks.
-Tow away zones will be in operation to deal with illegal parking, and plans are in place to increase the parking enforcement team, with more than 70 civil enforcement officers ready to be deployed in the peak summer months.
+In readiness for high traffic volumes, the council is also putting in place increased traffic management officers at key locations and car parks.
+Tow-away zones will be in operation to deal with illegal parking, and plans are in place to increase the parking enforcement team, with more than 70 civil enforcement officers ready to be deployed in the peak summer months.

-Public toilets will remain open with extended opening times into the evenings at key sites, and additional cleansing operations will be in place.
-Extra security patrols, COVID marshals and additional CSAS officers will be deployed on the ground in hot spot areas to provide a uniformed presence and deal with anti-social behaviour and COVID regulations
+The opening times of public toilets will be extended into the evenings at key sites, and additional cleansing operations will be in place.
+Extra security patrols, COVID marshals and additional Community Safety Accreditation Scheme (CSAS) officers will be deployed on the ground in hot spot areas to provide a uniformed presence and deal with anti-social behaviour and enforcing COVID social distancing rules.

-Developments to the BCP BeachCheck app to include car parks so people can check how busy the beaches and car parks are before they arrive are also underway (see page 16 for details).
+Developments to the BCP Beach Check app to include car parks so people can check how busy the beaches and car parks are before they arrive are also underway (see page 16 for details).

-Credit: Lulworth CRT
+Photo credit: Lulworth CRT